grab/engineering-blog/_posts/2019-04-02-correcting-restaurant-locations-harnessing-wisdom-of-the-crowd.md

 **Fraction of the orders where the pick-up location was not "at" the restaurant**: This fraction indicates the number of orders with a pick-up location not near the registered restaurant location (with near being defined both spatially and temporally as above).
 A higher value indicates a higher likelihood of the restaurant not being in the registered location subject to order volume

 **Median distance between registered and estimated locations**: This factor is used to rank restaurants by a notion of "importance".
-A restaurant which is just outside the fixed radius from above can be addressed after another restaurant which is a kilometer away.
+A restaurant which is just outside the fixed radius from above can be addressed after another restaurant which is a kilometre away.

 This ranked list of restaurants is then passed on to our mapping operations team to verify.
 The team checks various sources to verify if the restaurant is incorrectly located which is then fed back to the GrabFood system and the locations updated accordingly.